Craters of the Moon National Monument and Preserve: Mule deer

-In May 1980 wildlife researcher Brad Griffith of the University of Idaho started a three-year study to mark and count the mule deer in the monument.
+In May 1980, wildlife researcher Brad Griffith of the University of Idaho started a three-year study to mark and count the mule deer in the monument.
 The National Park Service was concerned that the local herd might grow so large that it would damage its habitat.
-Griffith found that this group of mule deer has developed a drought evasion strategy unique for its species.
+It was found that this group of mule deer had developed a drought-evasion strategy unique for its species.

 The deer arrive in the southern part of the pre-2000 extent of the monument mid-April each year once winter snows have melted away enough to allow for foraging.
 Griffith found that by late summer plants in the area have already matured and dried to the point that they can no longer provide enough moisture to sustain the deer.
-In late July after about 12 days above 80 °F and warm nights above 50 °F the herd migrates 5 to 10 mi north to the Pioneer Mountains to obtain water from free-flowing streams and shade themselves in aspen and Douglas-fir groves.
+In late July after about 12 days above 80 °F and warm nights above 50 °F the herd migrates 5 to 10 mi north to the Pioneer Mountains to obtain water from free-flowing streams and shade themselves in aspen and Douglas fir groves.
 Rain in late September prompts the herd to return to the monument to feed on bitterbrush until snow in November triggers them to migrate back to their winter range.
 This herd, therefore, has a dual summer range.
 It is also very productive with one of the highest fawn survival rates of any herd in the species.

 Afternoon winds usually die down in the evening, prompting behavioral modifications in the herd.
 The deer avoid the dry wind by being more active at night when the wind is not blowing.
 In 1991 there was a three-year average of 420 mule deer.